 Chief Executive Officer

-Sanoe Marfil grew up in Wahiawa and Nānākuli where she currently resides with her family.
+Sanoe Marfil grew up in Wahiawā and Nānākuli where she currently resides with her family.
 She is a respected leader in her community and has had the opportunity to network with diverse individuals and communities across the United States and globally.
 Sanoe came to INPEACE as a participating parent.
 She joined the INPEACE ‘ohana in 2006 and worked her way up to her current position as the Chief Executive Officer.
-Sanoe shares her passion for education and culture and leads the staff in the design and creation of educational programming and activities that instill knowledge, appreciation and skills in academic attainment and Hawaiian cultural practices for professionals, families, and individuals of all ages.
-Her deep community roots and relationships serve as a strong foundation to her ability to establish community partnerships and collaborations that more effectively serves the community in a holistic manner.
-Sanoe graduated from the University of Hawai‘i- West O‘ahu with a BA in Hawaiian Pacific Studies and is currently pursuing a MA in Hawaiian Culture focusing on the importance of family mo‘okuauhau (genealogy) and mo‘olelo (stories).
+Sanoe leads with her deep commitment to community and relationships.
+These values serve as a strong foundation to her ability to establish community partnerships and collaborations that more effectively serve the community in a holistic manner.
+Sanoe graduated from the University of Hawai‘i- West O‘ahu with a BA in Hawaiian Pacific Studies and Fielding Graduate University with a MA in Education focusing on leadership.
+Currently Sanoe is pursuing a Doctorate degree in Education, focusing on family mo‘okuauhau (genealogy) and mo‘olelo (stories) and the role it plays in someone’s leadership journey.

 Marissa Pico